 - Goals are set by the TWDB.
-These 9 goals are addressed in the District's Management Plan. - Objectives are set by District Staff/Board.
+These 9 are addressed in the District's Management Plan. - Objectives are set by District Staff/Board.
 These objectives are the same objectives for the HCP. - Performance Standards are set by District Staff/Board.
-These performance standards are the same reporting standards that have to be completed for the HCP.
-Many of these standards have always been reported on in previous Management Plan Annual Reports.
+These performance standards are the same reporting standards that must be completed for the HCP.
+Many of these standards have always been reported in previous Management Plan Annual Reports.